hetalang/HetaSimulator.jl/README.md

 The latest documentation can be found here: <https://hetalang.github.io/HetaSimulator.jl/stable/>.

-See the [ROAD MAP](./roadmap.md) for future implementations.
+See the [ROAD MAP](./roadmap.md) for upcoming updates.

 ## Introduction

 Heta language is a domain-specific modeling language (DSL) for dynamic models used in quantitative systems pharmacology (QSP) and systems biology (SB).
-The Heta code and the tables can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.
+Heta models can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.

-This package provides the simulation engines for the Heta-based models and modeling platforms to be run in Julia.
-A QSP model can be directly run using the HetaSimulator without additional tools.
-The ODE system in general form can also be run with HetaSimulator.
+This package provides the Julia-based simulation engine for Heta-based models and modeling platforms.
+Users can simulate QSP models in heta format as well as ODE systems in general form using HetaSimulator without additional tools.

-Internally HetaSimulator utilizes the facilities of open-source projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).
+Internally HetaSimulator utilizes the features of open-source software like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).

 ## Installation

 It is assumed that you have **Julia** installed.
 The latest Julia release can be downloaded from [julialang.org](https://julialang.org/downloads/)

-To install or update HetaSimulator and Heta compiler run the code below in Julia environment:
+To install or update HetaSimulator and heta-compiler run the code below in Julia environment:

 ```julia
 julia> ]
 (@v1.10) pkg> add HetaSimulator
 ```

-Internally HetaSimulator uses Heta compiler.
+Internally HetaSimulator uses heta-compiler.
 Sometimes it is required to update the compiler's version.
 ```julia
 # update heta compiler for v0.8.1